OstrichWhite/login-app/README.md

 it start on http://localhost:3000/login

 # For running Node Server
-First go to the path via cmd(another one), for import node module folder (make sure network connected)
+First go to the path via cmd(another one), for import node_modules folder (make sure network connected)

 $npm init

-To run the nodemon for refresh the server and Run the Server
+To Run the Server

 $npm run dev

+Ultimately it run the nodemon on your local machine and the server wait for your request to process it